johnBuffer/cpp-opencl-wrapper/README.md

 ```

 # Example
-In this example we will create a very simple hello worldish opencl application which sums up to array and writes the result in a third one.
+In this example we will create a very simple hello worldish opencl application which sums up two arrays and writes the result in a third one.

 ### First, some includes
 ```cpp